humorless/humorless.github.io/resources/templates/md/posts/first-consulting.md

 3. Calculate how many days of each group of the step 2 result.
 4. Spread the revenue using step 3 result.

-## LambdaCD and ansible
+## CI/CD issues

 I was not an expert of DevOps.
 When I needed to deploy the project, I took some time to study ansible because the great book `Deploying Your First Clojure App ...From the Shadows shows` introduced ansible.
 I still felt ansible is a great tool worth learning, however, the target servers were under the bastion host.

-Engineers in LINE Taiwan told that they installed a Drone CI/CD server in the virtual private network under the bastion host.
+Engineers in LINE Taiwan told that they installed a Drone CI/CD server in the virtual private network behind the bastion host.
 As a Clojure developer, I decided to use LambdaCD.
 Actually, it was even simpler than Drone.
-Parentheses abundant lisp clj files were more expressive than yaml.
+Parentheses abundant lisp clj files were more expressive than yaml files.

-When I encountered problems, I used github issues to ask at LambdaCD github repo.
+When I encountered problems, I asked questions at LambdaCD github repo.
 Within two days, the author of LambdaCD kindly replied my questions.
-I thought LambdaCD is worth of recommendation.
+I thought LambdaCD is worth of recommendation, both the quality of the software and very quick response to their users.

 ## Evangelism of Clojure